DANIEL-AVIDAN/devops-k8s-project/README.md

 Hello from the Python microservice!
 ```

-You can also open the application in a browser:
+You can also open:

 ```text
 http://localhost:8000
 ```

+in a browser.

 ---

 # ☁️ Docker Hub

-The Kubernetes deployment uses the following Docker image:
+The Kubernetes Deployment uses the following Docker image:

 ```text
 danielavidan/tiny-python-app:latest